Mint Chip Guinness Beer Float

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-• Sweetened whipped cream (or your favorite whipped topping)
+• Sweetened whipped cream — or your favorite whipped topping for garnish.

 How to make a Mint Chip Guinness Beer Float

 First and foremost, drizzle the warmed hot fudge sauce inside the parfait glasses, creating patterns on the glass.
-Have fun with this; it doesn’t need to be perfect or uniform.
+Have fun with this; it doesn’t need to be perfect or uniform, though I recommend trying to get some in the bottom of the glass.

-Scoop in the mint chocolate chip ice cream, then pour the Guinness (or your stout beer of choice!) over the ice cream slowly so the float does not overflow.
-Fill it to the top.
+Next, pour the Guinness (or your stout beer of choice!) over the ice cream.
+Do this slowly so the float does not overflow.

-Finish with sweetened whipped cream and additional hot fudge, and enjoy immediately!
+Finish with sweetened whipped cream and additional hot fudge or chocolate syrup, and enjoy immediately!

 Erin’s Easy Entertaining Tips